Telling your boyfriend / husband (or girlfriend / wife) that you know they cheated is an extremely scary idea!

-Ask your partner for an "appointment" as soon as possible.
+Ask your boyfriend / husband for an "appointment" as soon as possible.

 Tell your partner that you have something important to discuss and you don't want to have any interruptions.
 You can have your meeting at home or you can go to a public place, just make sure there is privacy for your conversation.